4DGB/4dgb-readthedocs/docs/workflow/example.rst

         # Press [Ctrl-C] to exit
         #

-Paste the URL into a browser, and you will see the final tool running:
+Paste the URL into a browser, and you will see the final tool running (see figure at the top of this page).